schoero/swissqrbill/doc/api.md

 ### Event: "finish"

 The finish event is emitted when the file has finished writing.
-You have to wait until the file has finished writing before you are able to interact with the genereated file.
+You have to wait until the file has finished writing before you are able to interact with the generated file.

 <br/>
 <br/>